vmware-archive/vsphere-storage-for-docker/docs/misc/vmdkops-admin-cli-spec.md

 Note that on volume creation from docker, a policy name will be passed with a `-o` option.

-# role
+# tenant
-Create, delete, configure and show access control settings.
-Access control settings are assigned via a VM naming convention, although a specific convention is not required.
-An example will help clarify this.
+Create, delete, configure and show access control settings for a Tenant.
+A tenant is defined as a collection of VMs, so access control settings are assigned via a VM naming convention.
+*** The rest of section below needs rework as it represents obsolete "role" design *** An example will help clarify this.
 Let's say that an administrator wants to allow any `Test` VM to create, delete and mount volumes, and only allow creation of volumes of a maximum size of 2TB.
 The admin would first create a `Test` role specifying these permissions, as well as a glob indicating the vm naming convention that